|

 Threats |

-This species is severely threatened on the South African side of the Orange River by ongoing habitat loss and degradation.
-Outside Alexander Bay, overstocking of livestock is causing severe degradation and trampling, to such a degree that almost no vegetation survives.
-Between Bloeddrif and Sendelingsdrif, open-cast mining is causing ongoing habitat degradation, not just within mining compounds, but all across surrounding areas due to mining dust blowing over the surrounding landscape and burying dwarf species such as this one.
+it is severely threatened on the South African side of the Orange River by ongoing habitat loss and degradation.
+Outside Alexander Bay, overstocking of livestock between 2002 and 2014 resulted in severe degradation and trampling, to the extent that almost no vegetation survives.
+Between Bloeddrif and Sendelingsdrif, open-cast mining is causing ongoing habitat degradation, not just within mining compounds, but across surrounding areas due to mining dust blowing over the surrounding landscape and burying dwarf species such as this one.
 Further south, around Port Nolloth, mining is also causing ongoing habitat loss.
-In Namibia, this species' habitat is fairly well protected, and it is not severely threatened. |
+Illegal collection for the succulent trade is an additional threat to this species, with more than 4 000 plants suspected to have been wild sourced and exported from South Africa during the period 2011 to 2018.
+In Namibia, this species' habitat is fairly well protected.
+The entire range of this species has experienced a severe drought, the worst on record, that started in 2012 and is still ongoing at the time of assessment.
+Ongoing aridification is projected as a result of climate change (Van Wilgen et al. 2017). |

 Population |